with-pouyax/CPP-Modules/CPP Module 09/ex00/special_edjecases.md

-1900mis not a leap year
+1900 is not a leap year